dmitry-merzlyakov/nledger/README.md

 in the smallest detail.
 Thought it was quite big challenge for me (GDB left the corns on my hands :)) I've got an invaluable experience.
 Thank you!

+I would like to express my gratitude to the creators of the [PythonNet](https://github.com/pythonnet/pythonnet) library, who have worked hard to solve complex problems of interacting with Python and provided the developers with an effective tool.

 ## Contact

 - Join us in the chat room here: [![Gitter chat room](https://badges.gitter.im/nledger/Lobby.svg)](https://gitter.im/nledger/lobby);